Tips Bulletin

 What Is Treated Shower Glass?

-Treated shower glass coating is an investment, and it’s well worth the cost.
+Treated shower glass coating is an investment and well worth the cost.
 If you opted for a protective coating on your shower door, it’s vital to understand what that means and how to care for it properly.

 A shower glass coating may keep your beautiful shower looking new longer and reduce the time you spend cleaning the shower door.
 Hydrophobic shower glass coatings repel water and preserve your glass from water spots, corrosion, and calcium buildup.